City Spotlight

 Watch on Demand

-Work and Wealth In Black America
+Work and wealth In Black America

 A virtual event hosted by Mastercard and Blavity explored ways to confront a financial system that has systemically disadvantaged and excluded Black communities and has exacerbated the racial wealth and opportunity gap in New York.

-Mastercard's Michael Froman, vice chairman and president, strategic growth, and Linda Kirkpatrick, president, north america, visits Da Spot where owner, Michelle Cadore talks about what inspired her to open her shop and how it has become a hub for other creatives in the area.
+WatchMastercard's Michael Froman, right, vice chairman and president, Strategic Growth, and Linda Kirkpatrick, president, North America, left, visits Da Spot, where owner Michelle Cadore talks about what inspired her to open her shop and how it has become a hub for other creatives in the area.